Stewardship & ESG

 SUBSTANCE OVER FORM

-Undoubtedly, mistakes will be made.
-As evidence comes to the fore, positions must be changed, showing that what was previously seen as the appropriate stance no longer applies.
-One needs to be open to new ideas and be prepared to work towards the right outcomes rather than what is expedient.
-Already the industry abounds with claims of ‘greenwashing’.
-It is incumbent on us as long-term managers to ensure that we can show a track record of having made meaningful change for the benefit of all, rather than simply sweeping difficult problems out of public scrutiny. +
+Undoubtedly, mistakes will be made, but these need to be recognised and positions changed as evidence comes to the fore, showing that what was previously seen as the appropriate stance no longer applies.
+One needs to be open to new ideas and be prepared to stand for what is right rather than expedient.
+Already the industry abounds with claims of ‘greenwashing’, and it is incumbent on us as long-term managers to ensure that we can show a track record of having made meaningful change for the benefit of all, rather than just sweeping difficult problems out the door. +